indrekanda/cute_kittens/README.md

 # Cute Kittens

-A simple Python package that prints cute ASCII kittens.
+A simple Python package that prints cute ASCII kittens created for testing purpose.

 ## Installation

-You can install the package using pip in two ways:
+You can install the package using pip in three ways:

 1. From the package directory:
 ```bash